Saturday

 Belle was soon in the action heading

-down to set up Branch who shot tamely wide from 18
+down to set up Branch who shot tamely wide from 18 yards.

-and Tudor saw a snap-shot
+Tudor saw a snap-shot saved by MacKenzie and Wardley

-the home side looked to continue their good approach
+shot high and wide as the home side looked to continue

-clearance from Hessey following another corner.
-Ten
+from Hessey following another corner.
+Ten minutes into

-looked far from fit.
+far from fit.

 City began to get more into the game

 as it wore on.
-Michael Brown saw an effort cleared
+Michael Brown saw an effort cleared off

-and move in on goal but elected to chip with Ruddy
+and move in on goal but elected to chip with Ruddy catching

-as Chester enjoyed their best spell of the game.
+their best spell of the game.

 Carden and Brown again tested Ruddy